- Programs to Support Families

 In December 2018, Colorado was awarded a $5.8 million initial PDG B-5 from the US Department of Health and Human Services' Administration for Children and Families (ACF) and the US Department of Education.
 This funding was made available under the Every Student Succeeds Act (ESSA) and is targeted to help states build a quality early learning system for children birth to 5 and their families.
 The initial PDG B-5 project period began December 31, 2018, and ended February 29, 2020.
 View Colorado's application and revised budget.
 View the full list of activities from the initial grant period and access project reports HERE.

 In December 2019, Colorado was awarded a PDG B-5 Renewal of $11,171,969 per year for three years (2020-2022).
 Renewal grant funds will be used to implement activities identified in the Colorado Shines Brighter Strategic Plan to maximize the number of high-quality early care and education options available to families, especially families identified as vulnerable and underserved such as those living in rural areas, families of infants and toddlers, and families of children with special needs.
 View Colorado's renewal application and revised budget.
-A summary of grant activities can be found HERE.Colorado Shines Brighter is based on the state's shared vision to ensure all children are ready for school when entering kindergarten by achieving three outcomes:
+A summary of grant activities can be found HERE, and a timeline and list of implementation partners is available HERE.Colorado Shines Brighter is based on the state's shared vision to ensure all children are ready for school when entering kindergarten by achieving three outcomes:

 - Colorado families have access to quality formal early childhood care and education settings of their choosing which best meet the need of their child and family, especially those who are vulnerable and infants and toddlers.